-Bass Reeves may have been the inspiration for the character The Lone Ranger.
+Bass Reeves may have been the inspiration for the character the Lone Ranger.
 He was a U.S. Deputy Marshal who worked with a Native American, gave out silver dollars and always got the criminal he was assigned to bring to justice.

-Cassandra Peterson created the character Elvira in 1981.
-It was done for a local television station in Los Angeles.
-The show was called Movie Macabre.
+Cassandra Peterson created the character Elvira in 1981 for a local television station in Los Angeles.
+The show was called "Movie Macabre."
 Once her shows started to broadcast, Elvira quickly became a very popular personality.

-Robby the Robot is a movie prop first seen in the 1956 movie Forbidden Planet.
+Robby the Robot is a movie prop first seen in the 1956 movie "Forbidden Planet."
 It cost 7 percent of the movie's budget to build.
 It forever altered the way movie audiences viewed robots in cinema.

 Malala Yousfazi won a Nobel Prize for her work in advocating education for girls around the world.
 This is the reason she was shot by the Taliban.
 She survived the attack and continues to advocate that all girls have a right to an education.